 - Housing costs: expensive, from €1,800 per month for a two-bedroom apartment.

 - Commuting options: walking is popular.
-Many metro and bus lines cross through here.
+Many metro and bus lines also cross through here.

 - Cars: parking is very limited and expensive, and traffic is often gridlocked.

-- Recreation: easy access to museums and monuments, and nice green spaces in the Jardin des Tuileries by the river Seine.
-Restaurants are often overrun with tourists.
+- Recreation: easy access to museums and monuments, as well as nice green spaces in the Jardin des Tuileries by the river Seine.
+Restaurants are often overrun with tourists, however.